MarcelJurtz/mjurtz.com/_posts/2018-02-28-introduction-to-i3.md

 guid: https://blog.mjurtz.com/?p=794
 permalink: /2018/02/introduction-to-i3/
 categories:
-  - Linux
+  - linux
 tags:
-  - Efficiency
+  - efficiency
-  - Linux
+  - linux
-  - Software
+  - software
 ---
 In today&#8217;s article I would like to give you an insight into the usage of a tiling window manager, which I will illustrate with the example of i3.